Coordinator, Economic Policy Courses, Economics

 Anthony Noce joined the Department of Economics at Concordia University in 2019.
 Prior to his appointment at Concordia, Dr. Noce was a faculty member in the Department of Economics and Finance at the State University of New York (SUNY) - Plattsburgh from 2014 to 2019.
 He joined SUNY-Plattsburgh after working as a senior economist for the Government of Canada.
 He spent 12 years working for three federal government departments — Health, Industry and Fisheries and Oceans — where he was responsible for a variety of economic and policy files.
 Dr. Noce also served as a delegate for the Canadian government at the Organization for Economic Cooperation and Development (OECD), Paris, France, participating in the development of the first surveys on information and communication technologies (ICTs).

 Dr. Noce is dedicated to excellence in teaching.
 In 2021, after only two years at Concordia University, Dr. Noce was nominated for the Dean’s Award for Excellence in Teaching.
 In his third year, 2022, at Concordia University, Dr. Noce was nominated for the President's Excellence in Teaching Award.
+Dr. Noce was again nominated for the President's Excellence in Teaching Award in 2023 and was subsequently honoured with the award.
 Similarly, in 2017, after only three years of teaching at SUNY Plattsburgh, Dr. Noce was honoured with SUNY Plattsburgh’s prestigious Teacher Excellence Award.
 Dr. Noce also actively engages in research and other academic writing.
 His articles have been published in Aquaculture Economics & Management, Economic Affairs, International Journal of Hydrogen Energy, among others.
 He has authored:

 (1) Contemporary Canadian Economic Policy in the Context of Incentives, Economic Growth, Immigration and Environmental Sustainability (Cognella Academic Publishing, 1st edition, 2022),

-5.2018: Noce, A. 2018, Principles of Economics: An Incentives- and Examples- Based Approach to the Consequences of Economic Decisions, 1st Edition, Cognella Academic Publishing, San Diego.
+(2) Principles of Economics: An Incentives- and Examples- Based Approach to the Consequences of Economic Decisions (Cognella Academic Publishing, 2019), and